Comparison

 What is the difference between BPC-157 and TB-500?

-BPC-157 is a healing peptide that a synthetic peptide derived from a protein found in human gastric juice. known for its remarkable tissue healing properties across multiple body systems.
-TB-500 is a healing peptide that a synthetic 17-amino acid fragment of thymosin beta-4 (tb-4). not the same as tb-4 - tb-500 has a longer half-life (~2-4 days vs ~2 hours) and is the active region responsible for tissue repair and cell migration. note: many vendors mislabel tb-4 as 'tb-500' in premixed products.
+BPC-157 is a healing peptide that a synthetic peptide derived from a protein found in human gastric juice. known for its remarkable tissue healing properties across multiple body systems. fda classified as category 2 in 2023, restricting compounding.
+TB-500 is a healing peptide that a synthetic 17-amino acid fragment of thymosin beta-4 (tb-4). unlike tb-4, tb-500 has a longer half-life (~2-4 days vs ~2 hours) and is the active region responsible for tissue repair and cell migration. note: many vendors mislabel tb-4 as 'tb-500' in premixed products.
 The main differences lie in their mechanisms of action and clinical applications.

 Which is better, BPC-157 or TB-500?